-On the approach in it’s impossible to tell that 120 villas nuzzle into the hillside of an ancient rainforest.
+On the approach by ferry to Gaya Island, it’s impossible to tell that 120 villas nuzzle into the hillside of an ancient rainforest.
 Built with local materials blending seamlessly into the natural escarpment, each contemporary villa has a unique outlook of either the South China Sea, lush rainforest, the mangroves or the beach.
-With oversized baths, flat screen TVs, and outdoor living rooms with day beds, you’ll be in rapture to call this home, if only temporarily.
+With oversized baths, flat-screen TVs, and outdoor living rooms with day beds, you’ll be in rapture to call this home, if only temporarily.

 2. Glorious food

 The menu offers some of the best cuisine in Sabah with a mix of local dishes, western favourites and seafood plucked straight from the sea.
 Most guests flock to the casual Feast Village for its diverse dishes while others step it up a notch at the fine-dining Fisherman’s Cove perched on a rooftop and making the most of those views of the sea and Mt Kinabalu hovering in the distance.
-Some get all primal and tear some seafood apart at a beach BBQ while others learn how to whip up a curry themselves at one of the cooking classes.
+Or get all primal and tear some seafood apart at a Bajau Laut Beach Barbeque.

 There aren’t many resorts that come with their own botanist personally guiding guests on nature walks through an ancient rainforest.
 Here you could meet some of the island’s inhabitants including the proboscis and macaque monkeys, hornbills, mouse deers, bearded pigs, lizards or any of the 622 bird species recorded on the island.
 If paradise is just too much to handle there are off-island excursions like a tour to Kinabalu Park, a visit to local villages, or cycling through the countryside.